 - Place apricots in a blender; add sugar.
 Cover and process until smooth.
-Remove from the heat; stir in extract.
+Add extract.

-- Line two shallow baking pans with silicone baking mats.
-Spoon half of apricot mixture onto each baking mat, spreading to form a 12-in. x 8-in. rectangle; repeat with remaining fruit.
-Bake at 175° for 2 to 2-1/2 hours or until almost dry to the touch.
+- Preheat oven to 175°.
+Line two shallow baking pans with silicone baking mats.
+Spoon half of apricot mixture onto each baking mat, spreading to form a 12x8-in. rectangle; repeat with remaining fruit.
+Bake 2 to 2-1/2 hours or until almost dry to the touch.
 Cool completely on a wire rack.

 - Transfer to a cutting board; dust both sides with confectioners' sugar.
-Cut into 1/2-in. x 8-in. strips; roll up.
+Cut into 1/2x8-in. strips; roll up.
 Store in an airtight container in a cool dry place.
 Yield: 4 dozen pieces.

 Originally published as Apricot Leather in Taste of Home June/July 1998, p54